FractalZeroShadow/The-CoRE-Loom/ETHICAL_GUIDELINES.md

 **What GPL Requires:** If you distribute derivatives, release them under GPL-3.0.

-**What We Hope For:** If this work benefits you (intellectually, professionally, commercially), consider contributing back:
+**What We Encourage:** If this work benefits you (intellectually, professionally, commercially), consider contributing back:
 - Document your use cases
 - Share anonymized insights or case studies
 - Submit improvements via Pull Request